claritylab/lucida/README.md

 ## Overview

 - `lucida`: back-end services and command center (CMD).
   Currently, there are 7 categories of back-end services:
   "ASR" (automatic speech recognition), "IMM" (image matching), "QA" (question answering), "CA" (calendar events retrieval), "IMC" (image classification), "FACE" (facial recognition), and "DIG" (digit recognition).
   There is another service called "ENSEMBLE" (ensemble-style question answering) which is not part of this repo.
   We will provide instructions on how to set it up soon.

-  Notice that you can delete or replace these services with your own.
+  You can delete or replace these services with your own, or you can simply add a new service.
-  For example, if you know or have an interesting image captioning algorithm and want to integrate it into Lucida, you can read the section "How to Add Your Own Service into Lucida?" below.
+  For example, if you know some better ASR implementation, have an interesting image captioning end-to-end system, or have access to a quality machine translation algorithm, please read the section "How to Add Your Own Service into Lucida?" below.

   The command center determines which services are needed based on the user input, sends requests to them, and returns response to the user.